 What are the damped vibrations?
 How do they differ from free vibrations?
 Give one example of each.

-The damped vibration are the periodic vibrations of a body of decreasing amplitude in presence of a resistive force.
+The damped vibration is the periodic vibrations of a body of decreasing amplitude in the presence of a resistive force.

 When a body is made to vibrate in a medium, the amplitude of the vibrating body continuously decreases with time and ultimately the body stops vibrating.

 For example: Slim branch of a tree makes damped vibrations when it is pulled and then released.
 The vibrations of a spring having a mass at its end, in the air are the damped vibrations.

 The diagram in figure shows the displacement-time graph of a vibrating body.